lino-framework/lino/docs/admin/install.rst

 /media/webdav/doctemplates  doctemplates directory
 =========================== ===========================================

-On a production server you'll probably add a line like the following to your Apache config::
+On a production server you then add a line like the following to your Apache config::

   Alias /media/ /usr/local/django/myproject/media/